 Solution Three Please Enable Background App refresh

-in case your background refresh is not activated for mail app then it doesn’t work and not sending your future all mails push notifications. so mail app under the background app refresh must be turned on.
+in case your background refresh is not activated for the mail app then it doesn’t work and not sending your future all mails push notifications. so mail app under the background app refresh must be turned on.

 In case you stop all app background refresh on iPhone/ iPad.
 Re-enable it for the Mail app.

 Go to the Settings > Tap General > Tap Background App Refresh > Enable Background App refresh.

 you can see on the screen three options:

 - Wi-Fi & Cellular Data

 I suggest choosing the second option Wi-Fi only because the third option is to eat much data and so that there is a chance that you will get a big data bill next month.

 Solution Four Check Account Login

 Re-login Mail Account again after remove/ Delete that.

 - For iOS 11 or later users, Open the Settings App → Find Accounts & Passwords→ Select Mail Account and choose a specific email account and then tap delete.

 - Go to the Settings > Mail, Contacts, Calendars > Mail > Delete Account.
 Next, set up a new Mail in Mail App.

 Solution Five Reset All Settings

 Your iPhone is stuck in the wrong settings so you are unable to apply other settings.
 Reset all settings option will keep user data as of before after reset is done.
 This process will restore default settings the misconfigured for the mail app.
 For Mail app notification especially.
 Let’s do it.
 During the reset settings, your iPhone will reboot itself.
 So don’t afraid of that.